 We will assist you in choosing your new puppy.
 Your lifestyle, level of activity, size of family and residence location are all factors that will be discussed.

 Our Miniature Schnauzers are easily trained, thriving on clear and routine commands.

 Remember that all our dogs/pups are trained with our own training technique, “0 Tolerance Alpha Training Technique” which is utilized and clearing demonstrated in our training videos.
-This technique has been developed the Owner, Beverley Boyce.
-In May Ms. Boyce will be travelling down to CA to receive certification through Cesar Millan.
+This technique has been developed by myself, Beverley Boyce.
+In May 2018, I will be travelling down to CA to receive certification through Cesar Millan.

 To ensure that you keep your new companion well trained, well socialized, well-mannered and happy we recommend that you use our training methods.
 We will be offering a four-hour training day at our farm, commencing July 1st, 2018.
 We will be also creating new training videos to support our Cesar Millan certification methodology.